GimelStudio/GimelStudio/README.md

 # Current Status

+**6/6/22 update:** We're in the process of planning for another step to hopefully propel the project forward with a clearer goals and organization.

+**Join us in our Zulip chat organization [here](https://gimelstudio.zulipchat.com/join/sif32f3gjpnikveonzgc7zhw/) to give your feedback and stay in the loop!**

-**There are [alpha pre-releases](https://github.com/GimelStudio/GimelStudio/releases) available for those wanting to test the current functionality.**
+There are [alpha pre-releases](https://github.com/GimelStudio/GimelStudio/releases) available for those wanting to test the current functionality.

 ![gs-wip-demo](https://user-images.githubusercontent.com/60711001/148820733-358faad6-ee80-4d27-b9c2-2503c6b0abf8.gif)
 *The status of the next generation of Gimel Studio as of 1/10/2022*